 What is an Elevation Drawing?

 Usually pictured as a view of the building or structure from the front, an elevation drawing is designed to present the elevation of the property, focusing mainly on height.
 With all vertical dimensions included, it shows all details in regards to walls, doors and windows, as well as any other notable features outside of the property.
-That said, depending on the client’s particular requirements, elevation drawings may also look at internal elevations.
+That said, depending on the client’s particular requirements, elevation drawings may also look at both internal and external elevations.

-The different types of drawings detailed above cover the three most vital areas that benefit the planning process for key stakeholders – floor plans showing the property from above, cross-section drawings showing the property from the side, and elevation drawings showing the property from the front.
+The different types of as-built drawings detailed above cover the three most vital areas that benefit the planning process for key stakeholders – floor plans showing the property from above, cross-section drawings showing the property from the side, and elevation drawings showing the property from the front.

 Benefits of a Measured Building Survey